12 min read

 • Send out coupon codes.
 It can drive people to your course as well as introduce new ones.

 If you’ve been doing online courses for as long as Jimmy has, you’re bound to have run into frequently asked questions.
-Here are some that award-winning educator has answered:
+Here are some that the award-winning educator has answered:

 1. What if people reject me?